Information on NLRP1

 Found 3 variants

-Please mind that full curation (inclusion of all published variants) of this gene has not started yet.
+Please mind that curation (inclusion of all reported gene variants) has not started yet.
 Please contact us if you want to volunteer.

 Diagnostic pitfalls & paradigms